 However, when you are not on the list, you have to apply for a Spain work visa.
 Remember that even the visa-free countries need to apply for a work permit or Residence Permit for long stays.

 See if you are eligible for a Spain work visa or not.
 It’s a brilliant idea before you begin the application procedure.
 You could see the section above to make sure of it.
 If you can meet up with the standards, work on your conditions.
 Improve your status.

 The first requirement for a Spain work visa is to have a job offer.
 You must hold an employment opportunity from a Spanish employer.
 Remember that you and the employer must have reached an agreement.
 It is mandatory to provide a signed work contract.
 Please keep in mind that the Spanish employer must start the application process for a Spain work visa.
 You, as the employer, can not begin it.

 The Spanish employer must apply for work authorization.
 He/she will apply to the Authorities and submit the requirements.
-The officials could ask different documents for the Work authorization.
+The officials could ask for different documents for the Work authorization.
 The work contract is one of them.
 The employer and employee must be in contact with each other and the employee sends all the necessary requirements.